vdalhova/vdalhova/README.md

-## Hello, I'm Valeria  👋
+## Hello, I'm Valeryia  👋

-I'm a software testing engineer with 3+ years of experience and 4.5 years in banking.
+I'm a software testing engineer with 5+ years of experience and 4.5 years in banking.
 I mostly specialize in Web, API testing.
 I work with tools like Postman, Newman, New Relic, TestRail, SSMS, PL/SQL Developer, TeamCity and Git.
 I have experience in writing automated tests in Postman.
 Since I used to work in banking, it gives me a deep understanding of fintech processes.

 # :briefcase: My skills: